boytchev/mannequin.js/README.md

 loop.geometry.verticesNeedUpdate = true;
 ```

-### Touching the ground

-tbd
+Global positions could be used to ground figures &ndash; this is to put them down on the ground.
+However, mannequin.js does not contain any collision functionality, thus the user should pick collision points and test their global position.

 # Future plans

-Currently mannequi.js is used to support one of the homework assignments in the course *Fundamentals of Computer Graphics*.
+Currently mannequin.js is used to support one of the homework assignments in the course *Fundamentals of Computer Graphics*.
 Apparently, the library could be used for other activities.
 This provides ideas for further improvements in the functionalities.

-This is a list of possible improvements:
+This is unordered list of possible future improvements:

-- Custom order of rotations
+- Custom order of joint rotations
+- Interpolatings between postures
+- Online posture and scene editor
+- Models for machines and animals
-- Compatability with other developers
+- Compatability with other models
-- Models for animals and other creatures
+- Export and import of animations
-- Online posture editor
-- Interpolating postures
-- Import animation from Three.js, Blender, etc.
+- A rudimental inverse kinematics

 November, 2020